zhurui0509/cv/_pages/about.md

 <span style="color:red">News</span>
 ======
+* [September 5, 2022] Our paper: ["HyperQuaternionE: A hyperbolic embedding model for qualitative spatial and temporal reasoning"](https://trebuchet.public.springernature.app/get_content/9132402a-dde0-44c5-ab56-5f5f04978150) is now published in the journal of GeoInformatica.
+* [September 5, 2022] Our paper: ["Automatically rediscover conceptual neighborhood by using machine learning methods"](https://drops.dagstuhl.de/opus/volltexte/2022/16888/pdf/LIPIcs-COSIT-2022-3.pdf) will be presented at COSIT 2022 (Kobe, Japan) in the Best Paper track.
-* Paper deadline for GeoKG 2022 is extended to August 29th, 2022.
+* [August 21, 2022] Paper deadline for GeoKG 2022 is extended to August 29th, 2022.
 For more info, click [here](https://geokg-sigspatial.github.io/geokg2022/).
-* Registration for the [3rd Spatial Data Science Symposium](https://sdss2022.spatial-data-science.net/) is open.
+* [August 15, 2022] Registration for the [3rd Spatial Data Science Symposium](https://sdss2022.spatial-data-science.net/) is open.

 <!-- Site-wide configuration